Introduction to payment schedules

 For an installment to be included in the collection run, the following needs to be true:

-If any of these requirements is false, the installment is ignored (or not created).
+In most scenarios, if any one of these criteria is false, the installment is ignored (or not generated)

 Phase 2 - Process

-The next phase of the payment schedule is the payment initiation, resulting in either a bank file (pain.008 or Standard 18) in Chatter, or API calls to the PSP.
-This step is initiated by changing the status of the payment schedule from 'Generated' to 'Process.'
+The next phase of the payment schedule is the payment initiation, resulting in either a bank file or API calls to the PSP.
+This step is initiated by changing the status of the payment schedule from Generated to Process.
 This change can be done manually, or automatically by using workflows, process builder, approval processes or any of the other automation tools available in Salesforce.

-- OR initiates payment intent calls to the API of the designated Payment Service Provider.
+3. OR Initiates payment instruction calls to the given Payment Service Provider.

-If the payment processor is PSP, the payments are automatically created at the PSP through API calls.
+If the payment processor is a PSP, the payments are automatically created at the PSP through API calls.
 All further steps are also handled via API calls and webhook notifications.
 For example, if there is an issue with an installment, such as an incorrect credit card number, this will be captured immediately and shown in the payment schedule.
-Successful payment collection notifications result in the installment status being changed to ‘Collected’ and payment records created.
+Successful payment collection notifications result in the installment status being changed to Collected and Payment records created.

 Phase 3 - Close